FREQUENTLY ASKED QUESTIONS

 We only support individual artists.
 If you are part of an independent group — a band, theater company, or dance troupe — you are still eligible to apply, but your application should revolve around your personal creative growth, not the betterment of the organization as a whole.

-The Foundation funds an expanse list of opportunities for artistic growth; long distance workshop travel and attendance, equipment and supplies, studio rent, writing sabbaticals, short film productions, exhibition space and masterclasses.
-We are more interested in the impact of a request than the request itself.
+The Foundation funds quite an expansive list of opportunities for artistic growth; long-distance workshop travel and attendance, equipment and supplies, studio rent, writing sabbaticals, short film productions, exhibition space and masterclasses.
+We are more interested in the IMPACT of a request than the request itself.
 A strong application can articulate both specificity (why this?) and urgency (why now?)
 We want to see you grow, learn, and challenge yourself above all else.

 We are happy to accept applicants of any age, experience level or creative background.
 To date, we have funded artists as young as sixteen and as old as eighty.
 However, please note this is a highly competitive process.
 There is no “child” or “teen” sub-category, and all applicants are weighed equally.

 Unlike many conventional grant programs, Alexa Rose seeks to support growth.
 Anyone who engages in a creative practice and wants to advance themselves is welcome to apply.
-The vast majority of our applicants identify as “emerging” or “mid-career” artists.
+A majority of our applicants identify as “emerging” or “mid-career” artists, and/or those making a transition to an entirely new discipline.
+Completing your application and challenging yourself to send it in is a very powerful way to set an intention around your creative practice.

-This is a highly competitive process; as of 2019, our acceptance rate is around 25%.
-If you have applied in the past and not received a grant, it may be less about doing something “wrong”, and simply that other applicants were better able to articulate the specificity and/or urgency of their proposal.
-Should you be interested in re-applying, we recommend considering the following questions:
+This is a highly competitive process.
+Take heart!
+If you've applied in the past and not received a grant, it may be less about doing something “wrong," and simply that other applicants were better able that year to articulate the specificity and/or urgency of their proposal.
+You are sincerely encouraged to please try again.

 SHORT ANSWER QUESTIONS

-In addition to work samples, each grant application consists of three short-answer questions.
-These questions are the same each year.
-Responses should not exceed 300 words per question.
+In addition to work samples, each grant application consists of a few short-answer questions not exceeding approximately 300 words per question.

 THINGS TO CONSIDER